‘Bachelor’ Star Victoria Fuller Apologizes For ‘White Lives Matter’ Modeling Scandal

 Victoria’s apology on her Instagram story meant there was no chance for viewers of the show to comment on the matter.

-Peter spoke out about Victoria’s photoshoot last week, noting that he did not condone the photoshoot and spoke to his contestant’s character.
+Peter spoke out about Victoria’s photo shoot last week, noting that he did not condone the photo shoot and spoke to his contestant’s character.
 The Bachelor himself didn’t want to say too much about the matter, claiming he didn’t know too many facts about the situation.
 Instead, he said Victoria had some “endearing qualities” and he enjoyed the time he got to spend with her during their time on the show.